Lucena

+Lucena is the capital of Quezon and its largest urban center.
+Although geographically situated within the province, it is administratively independent and governed separately from the provincial government.

-The city is the largest urban center and capital of Quezon Province.
-The city also serves as a major hub for commerce, healthcare, education, and governance within the region.
+The city is a major center for commerce, healthcare, education, and government services in Quezon and the surrounding areas.

-Lucena City, although geographically situated within Quezon Province, is politically and administratively independent.
-This distinction enables it to govern itself without provincial oversight, giving it a unique status within the region.

-Metro Lucena is a proposed metropolitan area that would encompass the highly urbanized city of Lucena and its surrounding municipalities, including Candelaria, Dolores, Lucban, Pagbilao, Sampaloc, San Antonio, Sariaya, Tayabas and Tiaong.
-This proposed region aims to consolidate the economic, cultural, and infrastructural resources of Lucena City and its neighboring towns to foster regional development, improve governance, and enhance the delivery of public services.

 History

 Early history

 In the 1570s, Captain Juan de Salcedo first explored what was then Kalilayan, later founded as a province in 1591.
 The Franciscan priests Juan de Plasencia and Diego de Oropesa between 1580 and 1583 founded its town, also named "Tayabas".
-Tayabas was organized by the Spaniards through the Franciscan missionaries and Lucena was just one of its barrios.
+Tayabas City was organized by the Spaniards through the Franciscan missionaries and Lucena was just one of its barrios.
 Tayabas became the provincial capital in 1749, renaming the province after it.

 The Spaniards of the 16th century called the area "Buenavista" because of its scenic beauty; several years later, the barrio was renamed "Oroquieta".
 A century later, Muslim pirates began terrorizing the entire Philippine coastline, including Oroquieta.
 The barrio folks built forts along the seashores to defend it against the attacking pirates along the coast, particularly in the present-day Cotta and in Barangay Mayao, though these structures are no longer extant.

 Hence, the place became known as Cotta, the Spanish form of the Tagalog kuta ('fort').
 The growth of local maritime trade facilitated in the Cotta port and the final defeat of Moro pirates plying the Luzon and Visayan waters, afforded the growth of Lucena as a town which eventually led to its being the provincial capital of Tayabas in 1901.

 Finally on November 3, 1879, a royal decree was issued and the Orden Superior Civil officially adopted the name "Lucena" in honor of a Spanish friar by the name of Father Mariano Granja, who came from Lucena, Córdoba in Andalucia, Spain.
 Fr.
 Granja was responsible for the development of the barrio that became a Parish in 1881.
 Lucena became an independent municipality on June 1, 1882.

 During the 1896 Philippine Revolution, the people of Lucena showed their brand of patriotism.
 Jorge Zaballero led the local revolutionists who were under the barrage of Spanish muskets.
 Later, Miguel Arguilles with Jose Barcelona as president formed a revolutionary government in Lucena.

 After Aguinaldo proclaimed the nation's independence on June 12, 1898, Gen. Miguel Malvar, as Commanding General for Southern Luzon, took over Tayabas province on August 15, 1898.
 Don Crisanto Marquez became Lucena's first elected Municipal president during the first Philippine Republic.